princetechs/link_shortner/README.md

  -  Step_2:- `pnpm i`
  - Step_3:- `pnpm run dev`    This cmd  run in development.

-We are using pnpm to  make the app first.Know more about [PNPM](https://pnpm.io/)
+We are using pnpm to  make the build speed.Know more about [PNPM](https://pnpm.io/)